ronnyml/snowplow-wiki/technical-documentation/1a-trackers/unity-tracker/Unity-Tracker.md

 ```

 All of these variables can be altered after creation with the accompanying `emitter.SetXXX()` function.
 However do be aware that multiple threads will be accessing these variables so to be safe always shut the Tracker down using `StopEventTracking()` before ammending anything.

+**NOTE:** Be aware that when sending events via `GET` all events will be sent individually.
+This means that if your `sendLimit` is 500 there is the potential for 500 Threads to be spawned at the same time which can cause serious performance issues.
+To alleviate this concern simply drop your `sendLimit` to a more manageable range.

 [Back to top](#top)